© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Early medieval and medieval palace and associated monuments, Kingsbury is a scheduled monument protected by Historic England under reference 1006995.
 View the official record →

-Kingsbury is a scheduled ancient monument comprising the remains of an Early Medieval and Medieval palace site located in Berkshire.
+Kingsbury is a medieval palace site and associated monuments located in Berkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006995.

 Early medieval and medieval palace and associated monuments, Kingsbury is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006995.